 But with stunning picture quality comes a unique set of challenges.
 Streaming in 4K demands significantly more bandwidth than standard HD, and without the right setup, you might face buffering, lag, or frustrating interruptions that pull you out of the action.

 The good news?
-By understanding the bandwidth requirements for 4K streaming and implementing a few best practices, you can enjoy a smooth, uninterrupted viewing experience that truly does justice to your 4K TV.
+Understanding the bandwidth requirements for 4K streaming and implementing a few best practices will allow you to enjoy a smooth, uninterrupted viewing experience that does justice to your 4K TV.
 And this article has all the details, so let’s dive in!

 So, can you stream 4K over Wi-Fi?
 Yes, you can, but wired connections often provide more stability than Wi-Fi.